goosewobbler/package-versioner/README.md

 **Examples:**

-For single-package repositories or synced monorepos:
+For single-package repositories or sync monorepos:
 ```json
 {
   "packageSpecificTags": true,